bytesofcloud/Juniper-JNCIS-AdvRouting/README.md

 <b>//// CODE REQUIREMENTS \\\\</b>

-To obtain the JUNOS code, you will need to create an account at <a href="HTTPS://WWW.JUNIPER.NET" rel="nofollow">HTTPS://WWW.JUNIPER.NET</a>.
+To obtain the JUNOS code, you will need to create an account at <a target=_blank href="HTTPS://WWW.JUNIPER.NET" rel="nofollow">HTTPS://WWW.JUNIPER.NET</a>.
 Virtual code contains certain restrictions and is regulated by the vendor.
 <p>
 <b>//// LAB DESCRIPTION \\\\</b><p>
 This lab focuses on basic layer-2 and layer-3 switching within a standard data center or MDF deployment.
 Many company's set up their data centers with MC-LAG, VRRP/HSRP, and SVIs on the spine/core of the data center.
 If you're studying or deploying MC-LAG and VRRP on a JUNIPER JUNOS MX device, this lab will give you a base to begin a deployment.
 You will need to customize this configuraiton for your environment and business needs if you deploy for a production network.
 If you are studying for the JNCx certification, this lab will provide a "standard" deployment where you may customize, destroy, and then spin up.
 It's good to get familiar with all the options.